Chapter 7 – Access to Personnel Files

 The university recognizes the right of access by a faculty member to their own personnel files whether in departmental, collegiate, central administrative, or any other university offices.
 A faculty member may have access to letters and other materials written in an expectation of confidence after the means of identification have been removed.

 - The following materials will be presumed to have been written in an expectation of confidence, unless the author indicates otherwise:

 - Materials from administrators, including deans, directors, and department heads, will be treated as not having been written in an expectation of confidence.

-- A faculty member wishing to have access to his or her personnel files should inform the administrator responsible for maintaining the files sought for inspection.
-Nothing in this statement limits a faculty member's right of access to his or her own personnel files in connection with a proceeding brought under III-29.
+- A faculty member wishing to have access to their personnel files should inform the administrator responsible for maintaining the files sought for inspection.
+Nothing in this statement limits a faculty member's right of access to their own personnel files in connection with a proceeding brought under III-29.
 Questions relating to the application of this policy should be directed to the Executive Vice President and Provost.

-- Medical Files.
-Files, except for ADA accommodation–related documents, shall transfer with the employee when the employee assumes a position in another University department.
-The current department shall send ADA accommodation–related documents to University Faculty and Staff Disability Services at the time of the employee's transfer within the University and/or upon final employment termination.
+- Medical files.
+Files, except for ADA accommodation–related documents, shall transfer with the employee when the employee assumes a position in another university department.
+The current department shall send ADA accommodation–related documents to Faculty and Staff Disability Services at the time of the employee's transfer within the university and/or upon final employment termination.
 Medical files except for ADA accommodation–related documents shall be maintained for five years from the date of termination in the last employing department.

 (See also https://hr.uiowa.edu/epersonnel-file.)